-A/N: A section of this chapter is rated M. Massive chapter alert!
-I got carried away again, sorry.
-Anyway, I've had 99% of this written for months now but I'm probably the most nervous about this one so I've held it back to re-work it and honestly, I can't look at it any longer. *Throws it at you.* I've never been to Shakespeare and Company, so I apologise for inaccuracies in layout/description.
-Also, there's very little French here but if there are any mistakes (likely because my French sucks harder than an airplane bathroom), please let me know and I'll correct it.
-I know I sound like a broken record, but thanks for the support and general loveliness.
-This fandom is just wonderful.
-I would very much like to French kiss every one of you.
+A/N: Chapter rated M. I've never been to Shakespeare and Company, so I apologise for inaccuracies.
+Also, there's little French here but if there are any mistakes, please let me know and I'll correct it.
+I know I sound like a broken record, but thank you for your support and loveliness and encouragement.
+This fandom is wonderful.
+I would very much like to French kiss every one of you. :)

 On the left bank later that evening, the street buzzes with passing traffic and bleating horns and tourists taking pictures of the Notre Dame Cathedral across the Seine, the brightly lit towers dazzling against the black of the water below.
-Bouncing excitedly, Annie points at a green-fronted shop with a yellow sign that reads Shakespeare and Company hidden by lights threaded between the trees.
+There's an eager bounce of excitement in the way Annie points at a green-fronted shop with a yellow sign that reads Shakespeare and Company hidden by lights threaded between the trees.

 Scattered on the sidewalk are wooden carts and boxes of books and through the glow of the windows Jeff can see the shop is busy even though it's 10pm.
 He turns to Annie just as the flash of her camera lightens the people walking past.

 "Okay, so when you asked me if I wanted to get out of there," he thumbs back to Le Petit Châtelet where they just finished dinner.
 "This is not what I had in mind."

 "What did you think I meant?"